Click each question below to view the answer.

 Dr. Bloomer maintains privileges at Exeter Hospital while using the hospitalist service for their expertise in managing your care.
-If you are hospitalized, we will still come see you and participate in your care.
-If you are hospitalized, it is important that your ask your admitting physician to call us at the time of admission, so we can be involved and aware from the start.
+If you are hospitalized, we will still come to see you and participate in your care.
+If you are hospitalized, it is important that you ask your admitting physician to call us at the time of admission, so we can be involved and aware from the start.

 How does billing work?

 We are currently contracted directly with Anthem Blue Cross/Blue Shield, (and) Harvard Community Health Plans and TUFTS.
 Many of our patients have insurance with other carriers.
 Just because we do not have a contract with them, does not mean you cannot, or that we cannot take care of you.
 Please see the section under insurances under the INTRODUCE tab of the website for detailed information.

 Do I have to come in for an office visit for all refills?

 No. Only if it is clinically important that you do so.

 So how can you do all this and stay in business?

 (Thank you for taking the time to read this response.
 We feel it is important for our patients to understand the business climate in which we must currently (unfortunately) operate.)

 Many of our patients ask us why there is a trend toward larger primary care practices, owned by larger and larger organizations.
 They also ask us how we are able to remain viable as an independent office given all that is happening in healthcare these days.
 These are great questions, and important questions, because the model of care in which you receive your care, impacts the care you receive.
 Let us explain.